davenfroberg/GP-TA/README.md

 - Custom intent engine which predicts user intent using lightweight logistic regression trained on example user queries.
 - Sends emails for course announcements and user-subscribed topics using AWS Simple Email Service (SES) and notification Lambdas.
 - Clean, modern React + Vite + TypeScript frontend with Tailwind-style utility classes for a responsive, theme-aware UI.
+- User authentication via AWS Cognito with support for sign in, sign up, and password reset.

 ## Example Queries
 - “What’s on the midterm?”
 - “I'm stuck on problem set 9!”
 - “Is the assignment deadline extended?”
 - “What does the error ‘shape mismatch’ mean in homework 2?”
 - “What libraries can we use for the project?”
 - “What’s been happening on Piazza in the last couple of days?”
 - “Notify me whenever someone asks about dynamic programming in CPSC 320.”